madanparthiban13/Credit-Card-Transactions-Fraud-Detection/README.md

 5. Run the SQL queries from `fraud_detection_queries.sql`

-## Optional Power BI Dashboard

-The data and queries can be used to build a fraud monitoring dashboard in Power BI, focusing on:
-- Transaction volume by country and category
-- Time-based trends in flagged activity
-- Top flagged users and their patterns

 ## About This Project

-This is an individual SQL portfolio project intended to demonstrate the use of core SQL skills in a realistic fraud detection scenario.
+This is an SQL portfolio project intended to demonstrate the use of core SQL skills in a realistic fraud detection scenario.
 The queries and structure are designed for analysis and insight, not production deployment.